flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 *evaluates $`2 \times (3 + 4)`$.*

 Note that really what we have to do here is change where our [existing calculator program](../Chapter4/Chapter4.md#polish-notation-calculator) gets the input to `getch` from.
-This is the approach we take.
-We leave the majority of the program untouched but modify `getch` to allow its I/O source to be rebound and update `main` to perform this rebind.

-Additionally the command-line args leave out the last newline from when we entered the script.
-Rather than requiring the user to supply one we change the final step of our program to  pop the final value on the stack.
+However we already provided a method to do this, `ungets` in [Ex4.7](../Chapter4/Chapter4.md#ex-4-7).

+In theory, we can leave the entire program untouched but simply add a section to the start of the main that checks that we have the correct call structure.
+Then we `ungets` our arguments into the buffer and run the program as normal.
+The implementation is not that simple however since,

+1. `getch` will get the most recently pushed back character first, so we to `ungets` the arguments in reverse.
+2. There's no implicit `\n` to pop the result.
+We could either modify `main` to perform a final `pop` or we just call `ungetch('\n')` before we push the command line arguments.
+3. There is no signalling `EOF`.
+As with the newline we just do an `ungetch(EOF)` making sure to do this before we `ungetch` the newline and the strings.

+In our implementation means that we only have to write about $`5`$ lines of code to change our calculator over to `eval`, and we could easily extend it in the future with say an interactive optional argument to choose between command-line mode and regular mode.

 ### [Ex 5-11](./Exercises/Ex5_11/)